What to see in Campello

 Photo of the Queen’s Baths in El Campello

-If you go to Campello, on your arrival or departure, you should not miss the opportunity to visit the Villa Marco estate.
-It is a residence built based on the parameters of modernist architecture and has dreamy gardens in which to get lost.
+If you’re going to Campello, upon your arrival or departure, you shouldn’t miss the opportunity to visit the Villa Marco estate.
+It’s a residence built based on the parameters of modernist architecture and features dreamy gardens in which to lose yourself.

-It has very limited opening hours, but by calling the tourist office of the city it is possible to find out when you can visit and enjoy a unique architectural spectacle in the area .
+It has very limited hours, but by calling the city’s tourist office, it’s possible to find out exactly when you can visit and enjoy a unique architectural spectacle in the area.

-The church of Santa Teresa and the hermitage of the Virgen del Carmen
+The Church of Santa Teresa and the Chapel of the Virgen del Carmen

-Two icons of the town’s architecture are the church of Santa Teresa and the hermitage of the Virgen del Carmen.
-These two temples, simple and humble, are the best example of the character of a fishing village that relies on tradition.
+Two icons of the city’s architecture are the Church of Santa Teresa and the Chapel of the Virgen del Carmen.
+These two simple and humble temples are the best examples of the character of a fishing village that relies on tradition.

-The visit to the spaces is brief and allows you both to rest from sun and beach tourism and to meet one of the most beloved figures by the inhabitants of the village: the Stella Maris, the patron virgin of the seas.
+The visit to these spaces is brief and allows you to both rest from sun and beach tourism and get to know one of the most beloved figures by the town’s inhabitants: the Stella Maris, the patron virgin of the seas.

 These are the main points of interest to see in Campello.
-To all this, we can add the architecture of the city itself, where the original and unique fishermen’s houses stand out, as well as a great gastronomic offer that is maintained during the fall and winter, and that make groups of friends or people who spend the cold seasons in the area can enjoy like never before.
+To all of this, you can add the city’s own architecture, where the original and unique fishermen’s houses stand out, as well as a great gastronomic offering that continues throughout autumn and winter, allowing groups of friends or people who spend the colder seasons in the area to enjoy themselves like never before.

 Leave a comment